rajibhossen/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I’m a Ph.D.
 Candidate in Computer Science department at the University of Texas at Arlington.
 My PhD supervisor is Dr. Mohammad Atiqul Islam.
 My primary research interests include Microservices, resource autoscaling, high performance computing, and Machine Learning.
 My recent research focuses are on enabling cloud features elasticity, autoscaling in high performance computing workflows running in the cloud,  building, and managing large-scale infrastructures in AWS, on-prem cluster, and applying machine learning in systems.
-I did an internship at the Lawrence Livermore National Lab during the summer of 2023 and actively collaborating with the lab.
+I did an internship at the Lawrence Livermore National Lab during the summer of 2023 and 2024.

 Before joining the PhD program, I worked for 3 years as a software engineer where I gather practical experiences on cloud computing, software engineer, and machine learning.
 I completed my Bachelor's in Computer Science and Engineering  from Khulna University of Engineering & Technology, Bangladesh.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/mdrajib_hossen_resume.pdf" "newtab" >}}resumé{{< /staticref >}} / {{< staticref "uploads/rajibhossen_CV.pdf" "newtab" >}}CV{{< /staticref >}}
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/mdrajib_hossen_resume_06_10_2024.pdf" "newtab" >}}resumé{{< /staticref >}} / {{< staticref "uploads/rajibhossen_cv.pdf" "newtab" >}}CV{{< /staticref >}}